btarrant/game-hub-test/README.md

 # Automated Testing Framework for Game Hub

-I'm creating a comprehensive automated testing framework for the **Game Hub** application.
+I've created a comprehensive automated testing framework for the **Game Hub** application.
 The Game Hub app is a modern React-based web application built with TypeScript and Vite that aggregates video game information via the Rawg.io API and delivers a responsive, visually appealing interface using Chakra UI.

 ## Testing Overview